ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Vinegar is drawn in a tin basin, and
+allowed to stand till lioth basin and vine
+gar are spoiled.
+Cold pudding&#x27;s are considered good
 for nothing, when often they can be
 steamed lor next day.
 For dust in the eyes, avoid rubbing;